belenmg/Simple-segmentation-maps/README.md

            auxiliar functions: spiral_B.m

 D_Centroids.m takes the labelled images (.txt) of 'B_Labelled images' and applies the MATLAB function regionprops to get the centroids of each region.
-The results are saved in the folder D_Centroid.
+The results are saved in the folder D_Centroids.

 -------------------------------------------
 2_2_Filtered complexes and barcodes_PYTHON/
 -------------------------------------------

-Aux_Read_txt.py file contain two functions:
+Aux_Read_txt.py contain two functions:

+          read_txt -> INPUT: .txt file.
-          read_txt takes a .txt file and returns a matrix wih the elements of the file converted to int.
+                      OUTPUT: matrix wtih the elements of the file converted to int. read_txt2 -> INPUT: .txt file
-Aux_Save_data.py
+                       OUTPUT: matrix with the elements of the file converted to float.

+Algorithm_regions_complexes.py contain two functions to compute our filtered simplicial complex:

+          region_complex -> INPUT: A labelled image I (txt file of the folder B_Labelled images) and the centroids cm of each region of I (txt file of the folder                                          D_Centroids)
+                            OUTPUT: F_simplices, F_filter_value, F_pixel -> simplices, filter value for each simplex and boundary pixel where the filter value is                                           obtained, respectively.

+          valid_region_complex -> INPUT: List of the valid regions (txt file of the folder C_Used regions) and outputs of the previous function region_complex.
+                                  OUTPUT: F_simplices, F_filter_value, F_pixel -> simplices, filter value for each simplex and boundary pixel where the filter value is                                           obtained, respectively, considering only the labels of the valid regions.

+Algorithm_alpha_complexes.py contain two functions similar to the previous ones to compute the alpha complex.

+Aux_Persistence_homology.py contains a function:

+          homology -> INPUT: F_simplices, F_filter_value (outputs of the functions valid_region_complex and alpha_region_complex)
+                      OUTPUT: Persistence homology (barcode) of the complex.

+Aux_Save_data.py contain two functions to save the previous results:

+          save_complex -> INPUT: path (where we want to save the complex), F_simplices and F_filter_value.

+          save_perst takes -> INPUT: path (where we want to save the barcode) and output of the function homology.